att/netarbiter/sds/install-kubeadm/README.md

 2. Join the K8s cluster.
 The command would be similar to the following:
 ```
-# Note: the token and IP address should be yours.
 sudo kubeadm join --token 461371.ebfd9fbf7569cfa9 135.207.240.41:644
 ```